 You can start by fixing the foundation cracks and construction joints.
 You can also install an airtight cover on your sump pump.
 Access your crawl spaces and cover it will soil.
 After you’ve done all these, do another test.
 If the results still show high levels of radon, you should get in touch with a professional about installing a radon mitigation system.

-Spyglass Property Inspections will be your home buying or selling advocate!
+Spyglass Property Inspections will be your property buying or selling advocate!
 We are committed to providing you with outstanding service.
 We’re highly experienced and extremely thorough.
-If you’re looking to buy or sell in the Chicago, Palatine, Arlington Heights, Mount Prospect and Schaumburg area, we can help!
+If you’re looking to buy or sell in the Chicago and the surrounding suburbs, we can help!